How to search the InterPro website?¶

 InterPro entry filters¶

-When Browse by InterPro is selected, two filter types can be applied:
+When Browse by InterPro is selected, three filter types can be applied:

 InterPro Type: limits the data in the data views to the selected InterPro entry types.